-- The overall mean pay gap of all UK partners and employees has continued to reduce for a fourth consecutive year. - Across the whole partnership the mean gender pay gap is 1.1% in favour of women. - The mean pay gap for business services across the UK has continued to reduce for a fourth consecutive year. - Across business support staff based outside London the mean gender pay gap is 4.3% in favour of women. - Across all UK fee-earning staff (excluding partners) the bonus gap has significantly reduced from 30.5% reported last year to 17.6% this year. - The median bonus gap for fee earners outside London is 15.1% in favour of women.
+- The overall median pay gap of all UK partners and employees has continued to reduce from 33.2% to 32.2%; the overall mean pay gap has remained the same as reported in 2021 at 20.3%. - The median pay gap for business services across the UK has continued to reduce for a fourth consecutive year. - Across business support staff based outside London the median and mean gender pay gaps are in favour of women (4.1% and 1.2% respectively). - Across all UK fee-earning staff (excluding partners) the median and mean pay gaps continued to reduce to 10% and 4% respectively. - The mean bonus gap for all Partners is 4% in favour of women.